 Mining & quarries

-There is a wide range of real applications of drone in mining, from surveying, inventory management, and stockpile estimation, to hazardous gas and leakage detection.
+There is a wide range of real applications of drones in mining, from surveying, inventory management, and stockpile estimation, to hazardous gas and leakage detection.

 Drone photogrammetry can be used to generate detailed digital surface models, digital terrain models, and 3D models of a mining site, so you can easily perform very accurate volume calculations.